elecnix/ticktick-mcp/README.md

 This server uses OAuth2 to authenticate with TickTick.
 The setup process is straightforward:

 1. Register your application at the [TickTick Developer Center](https://developer.ticktick.com/manage)
-   - Set the redirect URI to `http://localhost:8000/callback`
+   - Set the redirect URI to `http://localhost:8000/callback` (the server will automatically use an alternative port if 8000 is busy)
    - Note your Client ID and Client Secret

 2. Run the authentication command: